ClusterHQ/powerstrip/README.rst

 Target audience
 ---------------

-The target audience of this project is folks to want to write Docker extensions, not end users.
+The target audience of this project is folks who to want to write Docker extensions, not end users.
 For a list of Powerstrip adaptors that you can use with Docker, see :ref:`powerstrip-adapters`.